singhharmeet/wiki_data_app/README.md

 * category API was developed as sync api, although based on the uncertainity of the response time, it should be an Async api
 * Current Dockerfile only deploys the API on localhost.
 This shoud be changed to uwsgi for webserver.
 * Redis and SQLDB are assumed to be already setup.
 If setup is required, we can use docker compose to either set tem in isolated pods or use AWS ElastiCache and AWS RDS service
-* Current setup is done using local cron. this can be easily triggered using AWS event bridge and s3 stored as storage for sql dump files to use less storage space of server.
+* Current setup is done using local cron to save time. this can be easily triggered using AWS event bridge and s3 stored as storage for sql dump files to use less storage space of server.
 * the whole setup is currently running on a single server of 2 core and 2 GB RAM(to save costs), performance may vary with instance type.

 # Application features->